Facilities and systems

 The application of defence-in-depth to the protection of systems is enhanced through the use of successive layers of physical security.
 The first layer of security is the use of Security Zones for a facility.

-Deployable platforms should meet physical security certification and accreditation requirements as per any other system.
-Physical security certification authorities dealing with deployable platforms can have specific requirements that supersede the security controls in this document and, as such, personnel should contact their appropriate physical security certification authority to seek guidance.
+Deployable platforms should meet physical security requirements as per any other system.
+Notably, physical security certification authorities dealing with deployable platforms may have specific requirements that supersede the security controls in these guidelines.
+As such, personnel should contact their physical security certification authority to seek guidance.

 In the case of deployable platforms, physical security requirements may also include perimeter controls, building standards and manning levels.